 We invite you to click any of the following links for information on various areas covered by the Transparency Stars program:

 The greater Port of Houston (“Total Port”) includes the eight public terminals owned and operated by the Port of Houston Authority (“Port Houston”), plus over 150 privately-owned facilities.
 Total Port economic value and jobs are taken from an economic impact study published September 2015 by Martin Associates.
-Port Houston total revenue and cash flow from operating activities are actual results from the 2016 Comprehensive Annual Financial Report, compared to prior year.
+Port Houston total revenue and net income (also referred to as change in net position) are actual results from the 2017 Comprehensive Annual Financial Report, compared to prior year.

 Revenues and expenditures include tax revenues and debt service payments.
 Per capita figures are based on Harris County population.
 Port Houston generates excess cash flow of over $120 million annually, which is reinvested in capital infrastructure projects.